BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

         (invariant: <boolean>)*
         <statement>*

 Defines a Scenic behavior, which a Scenic object can perform by using the ``with behavior *behavior*`` syntax.
 Behavior preconditions are checked when a behavior is started, and invariants are checked at every timestep of the simulation (including the first like preconditions).
 Each timestep, behaviors must :ref:`take` specified action(s) or :ref:`wait` and perform no actions.
 Then the simulation advances one step and the behaviors resume right after the ``take`` or ``wait`` statement that was enacted in the last timestep.
-Behaviors also have the option to :ref:`terminate<terminate [when *boolean*]>` the simulation, ending it immediately.
+Behaviors also have the option to :ref:`terminate` the simulation, ending it immediately.
 Behaviors can also be composed using :ref:`do<do *behavior* [until *boolean*]>` statements.
 When performing sub-behaviors, you may wish to interupt them when certain conditions are met.
 This can be done by using :ref:`try interrupt<try>` statements.
 For more information on behaviors, see :ref:`dynamics`.

 .. _monitorDef: